sofar/how-to-clear/03-mixing.md

 or ownership, this is considered a normal update from one content unit to a new content unit.

 The metadata is similarly reused between different versions of the OS.
 This means that if a bundle doesn't change between two versions, the `swupd` client will reuse the older version.
-In the metadata the latest version that a manifest metadata file is recorded.
+If a bundle *does* change, metadata will be updated according to the precise content changes introduced in the new version.
 This allows clients to reconstruct a full new view of the work that needs to be done while maximizing reuse of the already known metadata.

 ### Metadata